AONE-NLP/DiffuTKG/README.md

 @inproceedings{cai24predicting,
-title={Predicting the Unpredictable: Uncertainty-Aware Reasoning over Temporal Knowledge Graphs via Diffusion Process}, author={Cai, Yuxiang and Liu, Qiao and Gan, Yanglei and Li, Changlin and Liu, Xueyi and Lin, Run and Yang, Jiaye}, booktitle={The 62nd Annual Meeting of the Association for Computational Linguistics}, year={2024}, address={Bangkok, Thailand}
+title={Predicting the Unpredictable: Uncertainty-Aware Reasoning over Temporal Knowledge Graphs via Diffusion Process}, author={Cai, Yuxiang and Liu, Qiao and Gan, Yanglei and Li, Changlin and Liu, Xueyi and Lin, Run and Yang, Jiaye}, booktitle={Findings of the Association for Computational Linguistics: ACL 2024}, publisher = {Association for Computational Linguistics}, year={2024}, address={Bangkok, Thailand}
 }